AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 This user segmentation is not mandatory, it is only a representation of the most common usage of Adobe Campaign.

-This section will help you understand the main types of Adobe Campaign users.
-Here, we will not go into all the specific roles that a user can hold (start deliveries, export, prepare deliveries, etc.).
-For more information on roles, refer to [List of roles](../../administration/using/list-of-roles.md) and [Managing groups and users](../../administration/using/managing-groups-and-users.md) pages.
+This section helps you understand the main types of Adobe Campaign users.
+For more information on specific roles that a user can hold (start deliveries, export, prepare deliveries, etc.), refer to [List of roles](../../administration/using/list-of-roles.md) and [Managing groups and users](../../administration/using/managing-groups-and-users.md) pages.

 We will rather focus on how the different tasks in Adobe Campaign are split between three main user types:

 * [Functional administrators](#functional-administrators): among all your organization's users, they are the most technical.
-* [Advanced users](#advanced-users): they setup all the elements that marketers need to send and monitor their deliveries.
+* [Advanced users](#advanced-users): they set up all the elements that marketers need to send and monitor their deliveries.
 * [Basic users](#basic-users): they are the marketers who personalize, deliver and monitor their campaigns.

 >[!NOTE]